 The Leadership Education in Neurodevelopmental and Related Disabilities (LEND) program prepares you to serve as a leader in improving the quality of life of children and families with neurodevelopmental disabilities, with a focus on autism.

-Whether you’re a graduate student, working professional, family member or and self-advocate, you can be a LEND trainee.
+Whether you're a graduate student, working professional, family member or self-advocate, you can be a LEND trainee

 Your individual background and experiences offer unique perspectives on disability and help your fellow trainees gain a deeper understanding of each person’s role.
 With advanced interdisciplinary training, you’ll develop the skills in disability advocacy, research, community engagement and clinical settings that you need to promote positive change on all levels.
 LEND does this through: